OWASP/www-project-developer-guide/draft/05-requirements/06-mas.md

 In addition MASVS can be downloaded as a PDF which can, for example, be used for evidence or compliance purposes.
 Inspect each control within MASVS and regard it as a potential security requirement.

-The OWASP Cheat Sheets have been indexed specifically for [each category of the MASVS][cheatsheet-masvs], which can be used as a guide to decide if the category should to be included in the test scheme.
+The OWASP Cheat Sheets have been indexed specifically for [each category of the MASVS][csmasvs], which can be used as a guide to decide if the category should to be included in the test scheme.

 ----